-- Meowing – As soon as the door closes, the cat becomes alarmed and it becomes vocal.
-They usually go sit in front of the closed door and meow and meow until somebody finally opens it for them.
+- Meowing – As soon as the door closes, the cat becomes alarmed and vocal and usually will sit in front of the closed door and meow and meow until somebody finally opens it for them.

-- Pawing – For most cats, if meowing and fidgeting prove to be unsuccessful in getting the door to open, the next step is pawing at it until somebody notices them.
+- Pawing – For most cats, if meowing and fidgeting are unsuccessful in opening the door, the next step is pawing at it until somebody notices them.
 It looks like the cat is trying to dig a tunnel under the door to get across.

-- Asking for Help – One way or another, the door must open, so if meowing and pawing haven’t worked, then they will look for somebody to help.
+- Asking for Help – One way or another, the door must open, so if meowing and pawing have yet to work, they will look for somebody to help.
 They will go to a family member, meow and brush up against them, and then go up to the closed door to get them to come and, hopefully, open for them.

 - Scratching – If their cry for help goes unanswered, then cats have to use their own weapons – their claws.
-The last stand in the fight with the closed door is scratching because they know that is bound to get everybody’s attention, on both parts of the door.
+The last stand in the fight with the closed door is scratching because they know it is bound to get everybody’s attention on both parts of the door.

-How to Keep that Door Closed In Spite of Your Cat’s Protest
+How To Keep That Door Closed Despite Your Cat’s Protest

-Sometimes some doors need to stay closed, even though your cat disagrees with such practices.
+Sometimes, some doors must stay closed, even though your cat disagrees with such practices.
 But what can you do to get a peaceful closing of the door in a house with a cat?
-Here are a few suggestions
+Here are a few suggestions:

-- Give your cat as much attention as possible – In some cases, the cat’s exacerbated interest with what goes on behind closed doors has a lot to do with the level of attention they are getting.
-If they aren’t getting enough time with the family, they might be more prone to protest closed doors because it feels that they are left behind.
-So show your kitty how much you care, spend time with it, cuddle it, play with it, and it will know that a closed door is not a threat.
+- Give your cat as much attention as possible – In some cases, the cat’s exacerbated interest in what goes on behind closed doors has a lot to do with the level of attention they are getting.
+If they aren’t getting enough time with the family, they might be more prone to protest closed doors because they feel left behind.
+So show your kitty how much you care, spend time with it, cuddle it, and play with it, and it will know that a closed door is not a threat.

-- Make your cat a lounging area next to the window – For cats that have an issue with the front door being closed, giving them the chance to see what happens behind it is enough to get them to calm down.
-They will then be able to look out the window and see you as you walk out and they will know where you are.
+- Make your cat a lounging area next to the window – For cats with an issue with the front door being closed, giving them a chance to see what happens behind it is enough to get them to calm down.
+They will then be able to look out the window and see you as you walk out, and they will know where you are.

 - Scratching Posts – Aside from the last stand in getting your attention, scratching is something that cats really enjoy doing.
-For some cats, closed doors are simply great scratchers that are just lying around.
-So, if you want to keep your doors intact, then get your cat a scratcher that it really likes, one that makes the door pale away in comparison.
+For some cats, closed doors are great scratchers just lying around.
+So, if you want to keep your doors intact, get your cat a scratcher that it really likes, which makes the door pale away in comparison.

-If you’ve tried everything else, but you have yet to find a suitable solution for your cat’s protests to the closed doors in your house, then there are some solutions that might keep your kitty away from the door:
+If you’ve tried everything else but you have yet to find a suitable solution for your cat’s protests of the closed doors in your house, here are some other solutions that might keep your kitty away from the door:

-- Anti Chew/ Bitter Spray – If nothing else works, then you can turn to a taste deterrent.
-Anti-chew or bitter sprays are veterinary-approved, they are safe for cats, but the cats will definitely not like them.
+- Anti Chew/ Bitter Spray – You can turn to a taste deterrent if nothing else works.
+Anti-chew or bitter sprays are veterinary-approved and safe for cats, but the cats will definitely not like them.
 Spray the bottom part of the door that you want to keep closed with bitter spray.
-Then, when the cat paws or scratches the door, the smell, and the taste will urge it to reconsider.
+Then, when the cat paws or scratches the door, the smell and the taste will urge it to reconsider.

 - Sticky Paws – Another option is to use Sticky Paws on the bottom part of the door.
-You will need to use several strips to cover the door, but it is bound to be annoying enough for your cat to get it to stop scratching the door.
-The bands are not sticky enough to keep the cat there or to harm it in any way, but the feel of their paws sticking to the band, even for a moment, is a sensation that cats do not like and will want to avoid.
-This is a training aid that is useful for protecting furniture from your cat’s paws and it is also useful for doors.
+You will need several strips to cover the door, but it is bound to be annoying enough for your cat to get it to stop scratching the door.
+The bands are not sticky enough to keep the cat there or to harm it in any way.
+Still, the feel of their paws sticking to the band, even for a moment, is a sensation cats do not like and will want to avoid.
+This is a training aid that is useful for protecting furniture from your cat’s paws, and it is also helpful for doors.

-- Training Mats – Place training mats in front of the door you want to clear.
-Cats will avoid stepping on them and, hopefully, that will be enough to keep them from pawing and scratching the door.
-Keep in mind though that you shouldn’t step on these mats barefoot either because it might be unpleasant for you as well.
+- Training Mats – Place training mats before the door you want to clear.
+Cats will avoid stepping on them; hopefully, that will be enough to keep them from pawing and scratching the door.
+Remember that you shouldn’t step on these mats barefoot either because it might also be unpleasant for you.

 A Key for Every Door